solana-labs/solana/book/src/cluster.md

 ## Joining a Cluster

-Fullnodes and replicators enter the cluster via registration messages sent to its *control plane*.
+Validators and replicators enter the cluster via registration messages sent to its *control plane*.
 The control plane is implemented using a *gossip* protocol, meaning that a node may register with any existing node, and expect its registration to propagate to all nodes in the cluster.
 The time it takes